mhansen/graphviz-docs/content/en/docs/attrs/xdotversion.md

 types:
 - string
 used_by: G
+description: Determines the version of `xdot` used in output
 ---
-Determines the version of `xdot` used in output.

 Only used for `xdot` output.